Cuts hurt Mexico quake response, outlook ahead of 2018 vote

 Better detection, the system’s director said, could have given Mexico City residents up to 5 seconds more warning that day.
 As it happened, many locals said they heard the alarm only once the ground began shaking.

-But repeated requests to Pena Nieto and various federal agencies for additional funding in recent years were met with “Olympic silence,” said Juan Manuel Espinosa, the director.
+But repeated requests to Pena Nieto and various federal agencies in recent years were met with “Olympic silence,” said Juan Manuel Espinosa, the director.
+A government spokesman did not respond to a request for comment.

-In its statement, the president’s office said the federal government had no obligation to fund the alarm system.
-It noted a shortfall in past financing for the system by the state of Oaxaca, which is a contractual partner with the Mexico City government in its financing.

 “NO MONEY FOR ANYTHING”

-For Pena Nieto and his Institutional Revolutionary Party, or PRI, the cutbacks could create problems at the ballot box, especially among a Mexican electorate that is increasingly ready for change after years of corruption and drug violence.
+For Pena Nieto and his Institutional Revolutionary Party, or PRI, the lack of funding could create problems at the ballot box, especially among a Mexican electorate that is increasingly ready for change after years of corruption and drug violence.

 Although Pena Nieto cannot stand for reelection, the PRI ranks third in current projections for the July vote.